-- test_run_data: this is the link to the XML export of the test run from which the job was started.
+- test_run_data: is the link to the XML export of the test run from which the job was started.
 This can be used for example to filter the tests you want to run.

-- project_token: this is the project secret token.
+- project_token: is the project secret token.
 You can use it to push the results of the execution back to Hiptest.

 Here is an example of a post-build action that pushes the results back to Hiptest, based on those parameters: